ondrocks/zodiacpress/readme.txt

 * Initial public release.

 == Upgrade Notice ==
+= 1.5.6 =
+Fixed the chart image.
+It was not appearing on some browsers, mainly Safari (iPhone, iPad).

 = 1.5.4 =
 Improved error checking on form.
 Improvement for high-traffic sites: form can handle twice as many submissions per day.